 Current PhD students

-- Water markets and water economics
+- Water justice, markets and economics

 - Food and water security

 - Fisheries management (especially marine reserves)